Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 These type of articles are part brand awareness builders, part ensuring current customers know what’s changed and part attempting to impress new prospects.

-Take note of how Slack understand the importance of their own brand name: the 2nd and 3rd title actually begin with the word “Slack.”
+Take note of how Slack understands the importance of their own brand name: the 2nd and 3rd title actually begin with the word “Slack.”

 But just as important as the articles themselves are what the articles try to get readers to do.